Prajnabhandary/VITON/Inpainting/Readme.md

 ## Installation

-Setting up the project is straightforward.
-Follow these steps to get started:

 1. **Clone the repository:** Open your terminal and run the following command to clone the repository to your local machine.

     ```sh